 R = Rigidity (stiffness in muscles and joints)

 Is there a test for Fibromyalgia?

-- Vitamin B12 is important for healthy nervous system function.
-Studies have shown improvement in fibromyalgia (FM), with vitamin B12 injections along with folic acid supplementation.
+B12 is important for healthy nervous system function.
+Studies have shown improvement in FM, from supplementing vitamin B12 along with folic acid.

-- Vitamin D – low vitamin D levels have been found in patients with chronic pain and heightened central sensitivity.
+Low vitamin D levels correlate with chronic pain and heightened central nervous system sensitivity.

-- Aloe vera – Research has found that aloe vera significantly reduces the inflammatory cytokines IL-8, TNFα, IL-6 and IL-1β in a dose dependent manner.
+Research shows that aloe vera significantly reduces the inflammatory cytokines IL-8, TNFα, IL-6, and IL-1β in a dose-dependent manner.

-- Vitamin B1 – Case reports using high dose thiamine treatment in FM found a significant reduction in symptoms after treatment with vitamin B1.
+Case reports using high dose thiamine (B1) treatment in FM found a significant reduction in symptoms after treatment.

 Clauw DJ.
 Fibromyalgia and Related Conditions.
 Mayo Clin Proc.
 2015 May;90(5):680-692. doi: 10.1016/j.mayocp.2015.03.014.